elvisimprsntr/siriproxy-ipcam/README.md

 Second, you must have at least one IP camera on your local network that supports image/video streaming.

+Third, in order to support images from IP cameras requiring authentication, you need to have access to or set up a web server on your SiriProxy server to host the images you want to push to Siri.
+Simply type `apt-get install apache2 -y`.
+The default configuration for APACHE will work.
+SiriProxy will need write permission to the `/var/www/` folder.

 Here is a short demonstration video: Coming soon…

 Cameras